 Artistic Director + Choreographer

-Shannon Gillen is the founder and artistic director of New York’s visionary new dance company VIM VIGOR.
-Gillen is one of NYC’s most sought after choreographers with an established and passionate audience following and commissions at prestigious national and international venues.
+Shannon Gillen is the founder and artistic director of VIM VIGOR - one of the first physical dance theater companies in the USA.
 Through a prolific body of work that galvanizes the body’s potential to express intellectual and emotional concepts, Gillen has pioneered a recognizable artistic language that possesses heroic physicality, electric emotional life, and cinematic imagery that illuminates and heightens the narrative imagination.
-She was recently championed by Deborah Jowitt as 'vastly gifted' and VOGUE Magazine called her work 'mesmerizing'.
-Recent creations and educational commissions for Gillen include the B12 Workshops in Berlin, the Ruvuelo International Festival in Chile, with New Dialect in Nashville, the Lines Training Program in San Francisco, the University of Michigan, NYU Tisch School of the Arts, Springboard Danse Montreal, Manhattanville College and VIM VIGOR's summer program in August.
-This past year she created a new work for Benjamin Millepied's L.A.
-Dance Project and at the b12 Festival in Berlin.
-She is currently a choreographer in residence at Princeton University.
+She was championed by Deborah Jowitt as 'vastly gifted' and VOGUE Magazine called her work 'mesmerizing'.

-Gillen danced with the Johannes Wieland Company at the Staatstheater Kassel, Germany as a full time company member.
+Prior to founding VIM VIGOR, Gillen was a full-time company member for esteemed choreographer Johannes Wieland at the Staatstheater Kassel, Germany.
 She danced in 56 international performances and was singled out in the press for being 'in top form, a feat of strength' (HNA, German News).
 While dancing in Germany, Gillen burst into the choreographic scene receiving 3rd Prize at the International Solo-Tanz Competition in Stuttgart and commissions at the Mainfranken Theater Würzburg and the TIF Theater in Kassel.
 She was also selected as a THINK BIG choreographer in residence with the Staatsoper in Hannover, creating a piece that premiered at the TANZ Theater International Festival.
 In Fall 2014 she returned to the United States to found VIM VIGOR and has since toured the world with the company.